Pedagogical Approaches

 • In order for natural learning to be experienced well in a family, the parent must be ready to let go and to really trust their child.

-• You will face judgment from people who do not understand what natural learning truly is.
+• Parents will face judgment from people who do not understand what natural learning truly is.

 In The Eyes of Others